Introduction Version 2.8 / Last updated: June 2, 2026

 Prerequisites

-The frontend of conword is written in plain JavaScript, so it does not rely on any frameworks.
-While it is not dependent on third-party code, it works well with jQuery and other commonly used tools.
+The front end of Conword is written in plain JavaScript, so it does not rely on any frameworks.
+Although it does not depend on third-party code, it works well with jQuery and other commonly used tools.

-Conword offers real-time translations without storing any data on the client's server.
+Conword provides real-time translations without storing any data on the client's server.
 This makes Conword independent of the underlying CMS.

-Conword works with every CMS on every server.
+Conword works with any CMS on any server.

 Installation

-To run conword, you need to include the basic JavaScript setup, as given in the next section.
-When the basic JavaScript is loaded, several functions and objects will be available.
+To run Conword, you need to include the basic JavaScript setup, as described in the next section.
+Once the basic JavaScript has loaded, several functions and objects will be available.

 Basic Setup